Italy: Early modern period

 During the 1400s and 1500s, Italy was the birthplace and heart of the Renaissance.
 This era marked the transition from the medieval period to the modern age and was fostered by the wealth accumulated by merchant cities and the patronage of dominant families.
-Italian polities were now regional states effectively ruled by princes, in control of trade and administration, and their courts became centres of the arts and sciences.
+Italian polities transitioned into regional states ruled by princes who controlled trade and administration, while their courts became prominent centres of the arts and sciences.
 These princedoms were led by political dynasties and merchant families, such as the Medici of Florence.
-After the end of the Western Schism, newly elected Pope Martin V returned to the Papal States and restored Italy as the sole centre of Western Christianity.
+After the end of the Western Schism, Pope Martin V returned to the Papal States and restored Italy as the sole centre of Western Christianity.
 The Medici Bank was made the credit institution of the Papacy, and significant ties were established between the Church and new political dynasties.